3200pro/svelte-portabletext/README.md

 ## Disabling warnings / handling unknown types

-When the library encounters a block, mark, list or list item with a type that is not known (eg it has no corresponding component in the `components` property), it will by default print a console warning.
+When the library encounters a block, mark, list or list item with a type that is unknown (eg it has no corresponding component in the `components` property), it will by default print a console warning.

 To disable this behavior, you can either pass `false` to the `onMissingComponent` property, or give it a custom function you want to use to report the error.
 For instance: